Published by Carl Hedinger. Last Updated on January 14, 2024.

 Read More: The Lake Lure Flowering Bridge

-Old Fort is also popular for the 100-foot Catawba Falls.
+Old Fort is popular for the 100-foot Catawba Falls.
 The hike to the falls is about three miles round trip, but the stunning views at the base and up the falls are definitely worth a lengthy stop!

 Another interesting place to go in Old Fort is the Mountain Getaway Museum, a museum dedicated to the preservation and education of Appalachian history and culture.
 They have a large collection of historic artifacts and informative exhibits.